sdeshp0/satellite-data-processing/README.md

   statistics
 - run before/after change detection for a wildfire, flood, or logging event -- either manually, or via a one-click sample analysis
+- highlight water, urban, vegetation, or bare-soil outlines on a scene via spectral thresholding

 ---